nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 The `pr` and `main` jobs implement the CI workflow.
 Setting `timeout-minutes` is needed only if you have very slow tasks.

+{% callout type="note" title="Tracking the origin branch" %}

+If you're using this action in the context of a branch you may need to add `run: "git branch --track main origin/main"` before running `nx affected` since `origin/main` won't exist.

+{% /callout %}

 {% nx-cloud-section %}

 ## Distributed CI with Nx Cloud